StatFusion/Annealing-Flow-For-Sampling/README.md

 ### After running `Annealing_Flow.py`:

-All All trained velocity fields are saved in:
+All trained velocity fields are saved in:
 `/samplers_trained/{distributions you trained}/block_{i}.pth`.

 You can then follow a similar main loop as in `Annealing_Flow.py` to generate new samples using the saved neural networks.